Hurricane, Storm & Water Intrusion

 Hurricane Katrina

-Dr. Grady, President of Exegetical Institute, Director of moldinstituteusa.com/, went through the horror of the Katrina Storm wondering where his family two brothers and four sisters and their families were.
+The Founder of MIUSA went through the horror of the Katrina Storm wondering where his family two brothers and four sisters and their families were.
 Wondering if they made it out alive.
 After nearly four weeks, things turned out to the good.
 They all made it out alive.
-After their return to the area, Wanda, one of his sisters stated: The smell is horrible here and the water we cannot drink."Their homes were in need of something to help out with cleaning the air.
-They needed water purifiers.
-Two of the products Dr. Grady sells to support his work in outreach programs world wide.
+After their return to the area one of his sisters stated, " The smell is horrible here and the water we cannot drink."Their homes were in need of something to help out with cleaning the air.
+They needed water purifiers,air purifiers, and most of all proper mold inspections and remediation

-Mold Remediation for Flood Damage RecoveryThen came Rita, sticking the South West Louisiana Area where Dr. Grady's son and grandchildren live.
-Many of his friends, David and Marcella Anders, and the hit comes nearly direct on Dr Grady's wife sisters home in Johnson Bayou.
-Anne Trahan and family.
-All this took toll on the mind of Dr. Grady and his group and they became determined to locate anything that would help in the future with the effects of dangerous molds.
+Mold Remediation for Flood Damage RecoveryThen came Rita, sticking the South West Louisiana Area where his son and grandchildren live.
+All this took a toll on the mind of the directors of MIUSA.
+They became determined to locate anything that would help in the future with the effects of dangerous molds.
 A school was set in place prior to the hurricanes with much preparation.
 All hands are on deck to educate the American people and prepare them on how to protect themselves from dangerous molds prior and after any disaster.

 Hurricane Katrina was the costliest and one of the deadliest hurricanes in American history.
 It was the eleventh named storm, fifth hurricane, third major hurricane, and second Category 5 hurricane of the 2005 Atlantic hurricane season, and was the sixth-strongest Atlantic hurricane ever recorded.Katrina formed over the Bahamas on August 23, 2005, and crossed southern Florida as a moderate Category 1 hurricane before strengthening rapidly in the Gulf of Mexico and becoming, at that time, the strongest hurricane ever recorded in the Gulf.
 The storm weakened considerably before making its second landfall as a Category 3 storm on the morning of August 29 in southeast Louisiana.